 The involved student’s incomplete test or complete test that has been scored will be invalidated by the Department of Education’s Student Assessment Section.

-The school administration will be responsible for determining the consequences for the involved student per the Hawaii Administrative Rules, Title 8, Chapter 19 and/or the consequences for the involved certificated or classified staff member per the Office of Human Resources procedures.
+The school administration will be responsible for determining the consequences for the involved student per the Hawai‛i Administrative Rules, Title 8, Chapter 19 and/or the consequences for the involved certificated or classified staff member per the Office of Human Resources procedures.

 The school administration and test coordinator must retrain the staff regarding the test security requirements for all statewide assessments during a face-to-face meeting.